rohitnikam16/sorting_justifier/README.md

 ----------------------------

-This project aims to vsualize and understand different sorting algrithms.
+This project aims to vsualize and understand different sorting algorithms.

 -merge sort